 I’m the editor and lead writer for Just Ahead: “Your Audio Tour Guide to the World.”
 We’re developing smartphone audio tours for some of the most beautiful places on earth, starting with classic American national parks such as Joshua Tree, Death Valley, and Yosemite.
 This being a startup, I wear a number of hats.
-I write and edit the tours, write the website, marketing copy, blog, and, so far, all of our tours, plus help produce the apps and brainstorm with our supersmart CEO, Gregory Morse.
+I write and edit the tours, write the website, marketing copy, blog, and help produce the apps and brainstorm with our supersmart CEO, Gregory Morse.
 It’s a very cool platform.
 Check it out.

 My first assignment for Sunset was a timely story about Yosemite on the eve of the park’s 150th anniversary.
 My lede assures everyone that the park didn’t burn down last summer.